 While avocados are tasty and contain numerous health benefits for your body, you can also use them as part of your daily skin and hair routine.
 Avocados can be mixed with other ingredients, like honey, coconut oil, bananas, yogurt, and even oatmeal, depending on the desired result.
 Avocados may provide much-needed moisture and shine to dry, dehydrated hair.

 For beautiful skin, avocado oil may have properties to help in the reduction of acne, psoriasis and eczema, and it may even help wounds heal faster.
 It contains potassium and lecithin, which may help nourish and moisturize the skin.

 National Avocado Day

-It’s coming soon!
-July 31, 2020, is National Avocado Day, and there are plenty of ways to celebrate at home with friends or family.
+July 31, 2021, is National Avocado Day, and there are plenty of ways to celebrate at home with friends or family.
 Here are some tempting ways to dig into the day:

 Eggs any style and avocado toast.

 Half an avocado stuffed with tuna salad or homemade tomato salsa.

 Tacos or tortilla soup topped with diced avocados.

 Use any extra avocados as the inspiration for a home spa evening, with avocado oil face treatments and hair masks.